 Our forward looking work program

-The AEMC undertakes reviews and provides the COAG Energy Council with advice on the design of regulatory and energy market arrangements that put consumers first.
+The AEMC makes rules, undertakes reviews and provides the COAG Energy Council with advice on the design of regulatory and energy market arrangements that put consumers first.

 Priority areas of reform

 The AEMC is prioritising five key areas of policy reform so customers can access safe, secure reliable energy at the lowest possible costs as we transition.

 A shift from large geographically concentrated to small geographically dispersed generation.
 This requires us to rethink how we plan and develop markets so we get investment in the right kit, in the right place at the right time to deliver reliable supply to customers.
 Read more.

 Power system services that were previously provided for free as a by-product of power generation are now not necessarily provided by new generation.
 This requires us to find new ways of procuring enough of the technical services to keep the power system secure.
 Read more.